-- Current Service Cost the increase in liabilities as a result of years of service earned this year - allocated in the Comprehensive Income and Expenditure Statement to the services for which the employees worked. - Past Service Cost the increase in liabilities as a result of a scheme amendment or curtailment whose effect relates to years of service earned in earlier years - debited to the Surplus or Deficit on the Provision of Services in the Comprehensive Income and Expenditure Statement as part of Non Distributed costs. - Net Interest Cost the change during the period in the net defined benefit liability (asset) that arises from the passage of time charged to the Financing and Investment Income and Expenditure line of the Comprehensive Income and Expenditure Statement this is calculated by applying the discount rate used to measure the defined benefit obligation at the beginning of the period to the net defined benefit liability (asset) at the beginning of the period-taking into account any changes in the net defined benefit liability (asset) during the period as a result of contribution and benefit payments. - Return On Plain Assets excluding amounts included in net interest on the net defined benefit liability (asset) - charged to the Pension Reserve as Other Comprehensive Income and Expenditure. - Actuarial Gains And Losses changes in the net pension's liability that arise because events have not coincided with assumptions made at the last actuarial valuation or because the Actuaries have updated their assumptions charged to the Pensions Reserve as Other Comprehensive Income and Expenditure. - Contributions Paid To The Pension Fund cash paid as employer's contributions to the Pension Fund in settlement of liabilities; not accounted for as an expense. - In relation to retirement benefits, statutory provisions require the Comprehensive Revenue Reserve balance to be charged with the amount payable by SYPTE to the pension fund, not the amount calculated according to the relevant accounting standards.
-In the Movement in Reserves Statement, this means that there are appropriations to and from the Pensions Reserve to remove the notional debits and credits for retirement benefits and replace them with debits for the cash paid to the Pension Fund and pensioners and any such amounts payable but unpaid at the year-end.
-The negative balance that arises on the Pensions Reserve thereby measures the beneficial impact on the Comprehensive Revenue Reserve of being required to account for retirement benefits on the basis of cash flows rather than as benefits earned by employees.
+- Return on Plan Assets excluding amounts included in net interest on the net defined benefit liability (asset) - charged to the Pension Reserve as Other Comprehensive Income and Expenditure. - Actuarial Gains and Losses changes in the net pensions liability that arise because events have not coincided with assumptions made at the last actuarial valuation or because the actuaries have updated their assumptions charged to the Pension Reserve as Other Comprehensive Income and Expenditure. - Contributions Paid to The Pension Fund cash paid as employer's contributions to the Pension Fund in settlement of liabilities; not accounted for as an expense. - In relation to retirement benefits, statutory provisions require the Operational Revenue Reserve balance to be charged with the amount payable by SYPTE to the pension fund or directly to pensioners in the year, not the amount calculated according to the relevant accounting standards.
+In the Movement in Reserves Statement, this means that there are appropriations to and from the Pension Reserve to remove the notional debits and credits for retirement benefits and replace them with debits for the cash paid to the pension fund and pensioners and any such amounts payable but unpaid at the year-end.
+The negative balance that arises on the Pension Reserve thereby measures the beneficial impact on the Operational Revenue Reserve of being required to account for retirement benefits on the basis of cash flows rather than as benefits earned by employees.